AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-alternative-migrate-websdk.md

 When upgrading to Customer Journey Analytics, Adobe [recommends a new implementation of the Experience Platform Web SDK](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md).
 However, depending on several factors, such as timeline and resource constraints, the recommended upgrade steps might not be practical for your organization.

-If your Adobe Analytics implementation is AppMeasurement or the Analytics extension, an upgrade shortcut is available that allows you to migrate your Adobe Analytics implementation to use the Adobe Experience Platform Web SDK to begin sending data to Edge Network and Adobe Analytics, prior to sending it to Customer Journey Analytics.
+If your Adobe Analytics implementation is AppMeasurement or the Analytics extension, an alternative upgrade method is available that allows you to migrate your Adobe Analytics implementation to use the Adobe Experience Platform Web SDK to begin sending data to Edge Network and Adobe Analytics, prior to sending it to Customer Journey Analytics.

 ## Advantages and disadvantages

-Consider the following advantages and disadvantage of the upgrade shortcut to migrate your AppMeasurement or Analytics extension implementation to use the Web SDK:
+Consider the following advantages and disadvantage of this alternative upgrade method of migrating your AppMeasurement or Analytics extension implementation to use the Web SDK:

 | Advantages | Disadvantages |
 |----------|---------|